In this series of articles, I identify types of salespeople who fail to meet expectations. But they all have one thing in common: they interview well.

 You struggle to hire good salespeople but experience frustration when they fail to meet their sales goals.
 Here is one example of why this happens…

-The Sheep in Wolf’s Clothing
+The Tricky Sales Candidate (A Sheep in Wolf’s Clothing)

 The Wolf (what you see)

-They project the façade of a fast-moving sales rep with a strong sense of urgency, who exhibits very assertive personality traits.
+This tricky sales candidate projects the façade of a fast-moving sales rep with a strong sense of urgency, who exhibits very assertive personality traits.
 During the interview, this candidate displays the type of tenacity any sales manager would love in a new business development, hunter-oriented salesperson.
 What you might perceive is a sales candidate who is fearless, loaded with self-confidence and will have no problems with lead generation, or handling objections, rejection or negotiations.
 They have the appearance of a wolf.

 However, below the façade of their aggressive personality style, deeper characteristics prevent this sales candidate from achieving their quota.
 What our research shows is that this particular candidate overvalues relationships.
 That means they think, feel and perceive other people with a high level of personal sensitivity.
 In other words, they fear rejection and retreat when faced with conflict.
 They can’t handle being perceived as the “bad guy” when negotiating a deal.
 They are actually a sheep.